Photoshop Selection Tools Explained

 Magnetic Lasso Tool

 You can manually click vertices like you would with the polygonal selection tool (and can press DELETE if you accidentally create a vertex you weren’t happy with) to lead the tool, but it does most of the work in higher contrast pieces where edges are clear enough for the program to recognize.
+Once you finish your selection, press ENTER.

 Any object with clear, well-contrasted edges.